Dreamy16101976/QL/README.md

 TRAPS = {(2,2), (3,6), (5,8)}<br>
 <br>
 When starting up, the desired number of episodes is requested (the last of them will be test).<br>
-Then the learning process starts, during which the agent’s travel process is graphically displayed.<br>
+Then the learning process starts, during which the agent’s travel process is graphically displayed.<br><br>
 Play it!!! :-)